scipy-conference/scipy_proceedings/papers/alexander_ivanov/alexander_ivanov.rst

 In this work we introduce Reskit (researcher’s kit), a library for creating and curating reproducible pipelines for scientific machine learning.
-A natural extension of the Scikit-learn Pipelines to general classes of pipelines, Reskit allows for the efficient and transparent optimization of each pipeline step.
+A natural extension of the scikit-learn Pipelines to general classes of pipelines, Reskit allows for the efficient and transparent optimization of each pipeline step.
 Its main features include data caching, compatibility with most of the scikit-learn objects, optimization constraints such as forbidden combinations,